|

 Looking for a space to work without interruptions?
 Check out my post on Libraries in Istanbul.

 If you’ve got to this bit of the post you’re clearly a serious reader.
 So am I, as well as being a feature writer, travel guide writer and author.
-Help me continue to bring you useful and up-to-date information about life in Istanbul for free by booking your next hotel stay using the Booking.com box on the RHS of this page or through buying one of my books about life in Istanbul and Turkey.
-They’re also available at Mephisto Bookstores in Kadikoy, Beyoglu and Besiktas or direct from me here in Istanbul.
+Help me continue to bring you useful and up-to-date information about life in Istanbul by buying one of my books about life in Istanbul and Turkey.
+As well as being available at Minoa Bookstore, you can buy them in Homer books and Mephisto Bookstores in Kadikoy, Beyoglu and Besiktas or direct from me here in Istanbul.
 Email me at Goreme1990@hotmail.com for more details.
 I put some of the money I earn through commissions and sales towards the running and maintenance of this site.

 Similar Posts